-During a third trimester scan the sonographer will observe the development of the baby and will check the function and position of the placenta.
-They will also look at the specific reason as to why you have been referred for the scan.
 In some cases, a transvaginal ultrasound is also performed.
 If you'd like more information about transvaginal ultrasounds you can find this on our website.

 The sonographer and radiologist will work together during an appointment to ensure all the necessary images are captured.
 This means that sometimes the radiologist will come into the room.
-If this is the case, you will be consulted before this happens.
+If this is the case you will be consulted before this happens.

 How much will it cost?

 Fees for radiology procedures will vary depending on a variety of factors.
 We will advise you about the cost of your service at the time of booking but if you do have any questions, contact us and one of our team will be happy to help with your query.
 You can read more about our billing information here.